hbctraining/main/registrations/AllFunders_Intro-bulkRNAseq-Part-II.md

 ---

 ### **Description:**
-This hands-on workshop will introduce participants to statistical methods and considerations utilized to perform differential gene expression analysis on bulk RNA-seq data.
+This hands-on workshop will introduce participants to statistical methods and considerations utilized to perform differential gene expression analysis on **bulk RNA-seq** data.
 Participants will learn about best practices in quality control, how to perform statistical analysis to obtain lists of differentially expressed (DE) genes using DESeq2.
 The workshop will also give participants an overview of tools for functional analysis of DE genes and how to extract some biological meaning from large gene lists.

-** Please note that this workshop does NOT cover single-cell RNA-seq analysis. **

-** Please note that you DO NOT need to attend Part I to attend this workshop, all you need is R fluency.

 ---